jiwonhan1/Survey-react-redux-firebase/README.md

 ## 1. User Flow

 This is a survey site that user is able to create new surveys while other users should have the ability to fill out those surveys.
+This provides full CRUD functioanlities and authentication.

 1. A user is able to create, update and delete a survey.
 All surveys should be stored in the database.
 2. A user is able to fill out and submit surveys.